Modern work

 So how can you end this mess?
 You can create a governance plan which specifies who can and can’t create a new team.
 One way to limit self-creation is by restricting access to creating teams (and groups) only to specific admins.
 However, you’ll need knowledge of PowerShell coding for that.
 Read the step-by-step process of limiting access to Microsoft Teams in this blog by Adis Jugo.

-Another way to avoid clutter in your tenant is to set up expiration and naming policies for Office 365 Groups (and Microsoft Teams).
+Another way to avoid clutter in your tenant is to set up expiration and naming policies for Microsoft 365 Groups (and Microsoft Teams).
 These simple rules can save you trouble in the long run.
 Naming conventions will help you keep order and minimize the risk of creating multiple groups for the same purpose.
 On the other hand, expiration policies will delete all the groups (and teams) that reach a pre-defined expiration date.
-Read more about Office 365 Group’s governance rules in our post.
+Read more about Microsoft 365 Group’s governance rules in our post.

-Managing inactive Teams and Groups in Microsoft 365
+Managing inactive Microsoft Teams and Groups

 No matter what governance plan you put in place, you are sooner or later going to end up with inactive teams that you’re not using anymore.
 It’s a natural flow of how things evolve in a company.
 You start some projects, and when they end, the team or group that was used for it becomes obsolete.